 “If the bleeding is taking place in the middle of the night and seems dangerously persistent or heavy, then call your doctor’s practice to speak to the on-call personnel,” says Dr. Joshua Hurwitz, OB/GYN and reproductive endocrinologist at Reproductive Medicine Associates of Connecticut.
 “In any urgent situation, you can always go to the emergency room to be evaluated.”

-Dr. Ross adds, “Every pregnant woman has a 15 to 20 percent chance of having a miscarriage.
+Dr. Ross adds, “Every pregnant woman has a of having a miscarriage.
 When the bleeding starts to look like a heavy period with blood clots and severe menstrual-like cramping, then it’s time to be concerned that you are experiencing a miscarriage.
 If heavy bleeding and cramping is associated with tiredness or dizziness, it’s important to contact your healthcare provider to have a pelvic ultrasound, blood count, and beta HCG (human chorionic gonadotropin) to make the correct diagnosis.”